MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Run the application and observe the baseline performance.

-    You can run the application from the Visual Studio Code integrated terminal by navigating to the project folder and running:
+    You can run the application from the Visual Studio Code integrated terminal by navigating to the project folder and running the following .NET CLI command:

     ```bash
     dotnet run